Maersk Line: Emma Maersk

 On 1 February 2013, the container ship Emma Maersk suffered a damaged stern thruster and took on so much water in the Suez Canal that she became unmaneuverable.
 Tugs, anchors and the wind took her to Port Said to offload 13,500 containers, drain her and be investigated by divers.
 She had not been in danger of sinking.

 On 15 February 2013, the Maersk Line confirmed that she was about to leave Port Said under tow to a yard for further assessment and repair.
 On 25 February she reached the yard of Palermo, Sicily, where she was scheduled to stay for four months.
 The flooded engine was disassembled, repaired and assembled, and in August 2013, she was in service again after a DKK 250 million (roughly US$44.5m) repair.

 Maersk Honam

-On 6 March 2018 a major fire broke out in the No.3 forward cargo hold of Maersk Honam while the vessel was in the Arabian Sea about 900 nmi southeast of Salalah, Oman, en route from Singapore to Suez.
-It took more than 3 days to get the fire under control and the ship continued to burn for several more weeks.
+On 6 March 2018, a major fire broke out in the No.3 forward cargo hold of Maersk Honam while the vessel was in the Arabian Sea about 900 nmi southeast of Salalah, Oman, en route from Singapore to Suez.
+It took over three days to get the fire under control and the ship continued to burn for several more weeks.
 The ship was salvaged and the damaged parts of the vessel were rebuilt.
-The ship was renamed Maersk Halifax before entering into service again.
+Retaining its original IMO number, the ship was renamed Maersk Halifax before entering into service again in August 2019.